ErikWegner/drupal_nagios/README.txt

   $ echo "2003-Jan-17 Waterloo, Canada Honda" | md5sum

+  The result will be something like this:

+  645666c39f06514528987278c4071d85  -

-  The resulting hash is hard enough to deduce.
+  The resulting hash is hard enough to deduce, and gives a first level protection against snooping.

 -T 2
   This parameter is optional.